celo-org/docs/blog/02-04-2023-flashloan-on-celo/flashloan.md

 * Using the provided Celo address as the addressProvider
 * Getting testnet cUSD instead of Goerli Eth
-* Deploying to Celo mainnet or Alfajores Testnet Having clarified that, we shall continute with our tutorial.
+* Deploying to Celo mainnet or Alfajores Testnet Having clarified that, we shall continue with our tutorial.

 ## Setting up with Remix
 We will be using the Remix IDE for the purposes of this tutorial.